dan-madsen/AzNetworkDiagram/README.md

   - Compute Galleries
   - Azure Container Apps
   - Azure Container Instances

+# Pipeline Runs
+An example ADO pipeline YAML file has been added with support Powershell scripts.
+This pipeline does the following:
+  - It assumes you have a Wiki in use for your project
+  - It pulls this Wiki and the azNetworkDiagram repo on the standard runner
+  - Installs GraphViz and Powershell modules
+  - Then generates diagrams using the AzNetworkDiagram and generates Markdown files using the PSDocs Powershell module
+  - Pushes the generated markdown files into the Wiki
+  - The cron schedule example shows how to make it run regularly on a schedule.
+  - There are links in the code to show where you can get more detailed information if you want to modify your output

 # Issues, bugs, comments and ideas
 Please submit using the issues option in GitHub